GeneZC/StarK/README.md

 <!-- Thanks for your interest in our repo! -->

-* 10/19/22: We released our paper, code, and data.
+* 10/19/22: We released our paper and code.
 Check it out!

 ## Quick Links